 About

-Books Through Bars has been sending free books to incarcerated people in six mid-Atlantic states (Pennsylvania, New York, New Jersey, Delaware, Maryland, and Virginia) for over 30 years.
+Books Through Bars has been sending free books to incarcerated people in six mid-Atlantic states (Pennsylvania, New York, New Jersey, Delaware, Maryland, and Virginia) since 1987.
+Learn more about why this service is important.

 To learn about programs serving people in other states, check out Prison Book Program’s list of books to prisoners programs.
 We’re all unaffiliated, although of course we admire each other’s work.